How to be Sensible and Gamble Responsibly (Examples)

 Bet Only What You Can Comfortably Afford To Lose

-You should decide that if you are going to bet, at the start of the month identify what your budget is and put aside an amount that will have no detrimental effect on your life, payments or family if you were to lose it
+You should decide that if you are going to bet, at the start of the month identify what your budget is and put aside an amount that will have no detrimental effect on your life, payments or family if you were to lose it.

 Place your monthly amount into one bookmaker account.
 If you lose that amount before the end of the month - STOP

-Again, this method has its disadvantages as it means you are restricted to using just one bookmaker, although you could spread the amount across more than one account but it will ensure you know your profit and loss at the end of the period and as most bookmakers offer records of the bets that you have had, it provides an easy way to analyse the good and bad bets that you have had in that period.
+However you could spread the amount across more than one account but it will ensure you know your profit and loss at the end of the period

 Of course, you can just use your existing bank account for your betting but if you have lots of other items coming in and out of your account this can make the accounting process much more difficult to do.